AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 ## Count distinct dimension values

-You want to get the distinct number of product names that have been reported on during January 2023.
+In this use case, you want to get the distinct number of product names that have been reported on during January 2023.

 +++ Customer Journey Analytics